nickyoung-github/pydantic-bind/README.md

 A likely future enhancement will be to use [cereal](https://github.com/USCiLab/cereal) and add a mgspack adaptor.
 However, I haven't quite worked out how to do that yet.

+## Namespaces

+Currently, the generated C++ code uses a single namespace, corresponding to the top-level package name in python.
+I intend to introduce namespaces which match the python package structure.
+However, there are likely to be some cmake-related foibles, such as not allowing duplicate module names, even if they are in different packages.

+pybind modules are also generated per-module, rather than per-package.
+This is something I am considering changing, but again, some cmake gymnastics will be required.

 ## Generated Code